Considering Changing Letting Agent?

 While most letting agents appear to offer similar lettings and property management services, the way in which these services are carried out can be very different, leading to widely varying experiences for landlords and tenants.
 The main variables between letting agents, ones which can lead to the success or breakdown of the landlord-agent relationship, include:

 Check that the agent is qualified to manage your property.
-All Simply Let staff have either achieved, or are working towards, their NFoPP (National Federation of Property Professionals) Technical Award in Scottish Residential Letting and Property Management.
-With the new tenancy regime meaning landlords can no longer end a tenancy simply because they want to, and with tenants having considerably enhanced security of tenure, it's more important than ever to choose a letting agent who really knows what they're doing
+Our director, John Gell, is a charetered surveyor and Simply Let is Regulated by RICS, which gives clients the benefit of the RICS Client Money Protection Scheme.
+All Simply Let staff hold the ARLA Propertymark Technical Award in Scottish Residential Letting and Property Management.
+With the new tenancy regime meaning landlords can no longer end a tenancy simply because they want to, and with tenants having considerably enhanced security of tenure, it's more important than ever to choose a letting agent who really knows what they're doing.

-The introduction of the Letting Agent Code of Practice next year will enforce regulation for all letting agents.
-Until then, the industry remains largely unregulated putting landlords and their assets at risk.
+The recently introduced Letting Agent Code of Practice will enforce regulation for all letting agents.
+But Simply Let chose to be regulated from its inception back in 2004.
 Regulated letting agents must adhere to a strict code of practice, encouraging professionalism within the industry.
 Simply Let is already highly regulated by ARLA and RICS.
 Read more about the Code of Practice and Simply Let’s regulation here.

 • Client Money Protection